D7ry/cs184-proj-writeup/proj1/writeup.md

 **Nearest neighbor** and **Bilinear interpolation** are two prevalent sampling methods.

-While nearest neighbor directly samples the point on texture closest to the given UV coordinate, bilinear interpolation can be seen as the anti-aliasing technique for pixel sampling: It samples the four points closest to the given UV coordinate and then blends the colors of the four points together; the closer the point is to the UC coordinate, the more color from the point gets blended in.
+While nearest neighbor directly samples the point on texture closest to the given UV coordinate, bilinear interpolation can be seen as the anti-aliasing technique for pixel sampling: It samples the four points closest to the given UV coordinate and then blends the colors of the four points together; the closer the point is to the UV coordinate, the more color from the point gets blended in.
 The result is a smoother texture at the cost of four times more texture accesses and arithmetic operations.

 ### Implementation